Welcome to Eirene Cafe

 Last time I took a profile picture was in 2016.
 I need an update, I know.

-As an avid reader and book hoarder, it's no surprise that my areas of expertise include many types of communication: from foreign language studies and teaching to branding, graphic design, writing, and photography.
-I just embarked on a long journey this past September and went back to university.
+I embarked on a long journey on September 2024 and went back to university.
 I’m finally going to immerse myself in my all-time love: the world of psychology and neuroscience.
 One day, I will have enough knowledge to confidently say: “Well, it depends”.

 Eirene Cafe is part of the process of emerging.
 It’s an ever-evolving attempt to reach that sweet spot where things just feel right, elegantly balanced by both quantity and quality.